SelmanKahya/smart-read/README.md

 # ebook-uaa
-Source code for Ebook User Activity Assessment project.
+Code repository for Ebook User Activity Assessment project.

 ## How to
 Follow the instructions to use the extension on your Chrome browser: